 3. Let’s set some goals

 Working alongside you, the patient, in a shared decision-making process we look at how to set short and long-term goals that help you manage your pain on a daily basis.
 This could be as simple as starting a new hobby or returning to work.
 But the key is to slowly build the level of activity.
 Too much too soon can see symptoms flare-up unnecessarily.
-Your osteopathy can help guide you through this.
+Your osteopath can help guide you through this.

-4. Consider your general health
+4. Consider your mental as well as physical health